Arab cinema: Arab filmmakers born in the 1960s

 The new generation of filmmakers born in the 1960s had used cinema as a way of expressing their national identity and the political history of their countries, since the Middle East experienced many political upheavals, including wars and invasions.
 Although these independent filmmakers had their own cinematic approaches, they were heavily influenced by the West, especially by France through European film training and other programs that were offered.

 These Arab filmmakers produced films concerning issues related to the freedom of expression and the role of women in society.
 In fact, filmmakers such as Nadia El Fani and Laila Marrakchi made films that were sexually explicit and unlikely to be depicted in public Arabic cinemas.
 These female filmmakers and many others, especially from Lebanon, Tunisia and Morocco focused on shedding light on women's issues on the Arabic screen.
-However, Armes believes that "the views of the 2000s generation [of filmmakers] are defined by the pressures and possibilities of globalization.”
+However, Armes believes that "the views of the 2000s generation [of filmmakers] are defined by the pressures and possibilities of globalization."
 Many of the Arab independent filmmakers have hybrid identities and the different personal and global references are reflected in their films, which Rizi describes as "transnationality".

-For example, the producer of the Last Friday is Palestinian-Jordanian who was raised in Saudi Arabi and worked in the city of Amman.
+For example, the producer of the Last Friday is Palestinian-Jordanian who was raised in Saudi Arabia and worked in the city of Amman.
 These cosmopolitan identities of independent Arab filmmakers have given them access to major funding institutions.
-Further, the rise of new digital technology in the Middle East has aided in the production of documentary films by young filmmakers through the availability of equipment.
+Furthermore, the rise of new digital technology in the Middle East has aided in the production of documentary films by young filmmakers through the availability of equipment.
 Thus, the film Five Broken Cameras by a Palestinian director speaks of the influence of these technologies in the region.
 Apart from documentaries, feature films covered issues of national identity, life in the diaspora and nostalgia, as they were aiming to connect outsiders with the Arab society.
 For example, the Algerian feature film Bled Number is about an Algerian who left France and returned to Algeria, where his family greeted him with love and support.
 These Arab filmmakers have reflected the national, political and historical context of their countries in their films and also discussed issues related to criticism, freedom of expression and women's social roles.